Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

        bodySettings[ "Jupiter" ]->ephemerisSettings = boost::make_shared< TabulatedEphemerisSettings >(
            bodyStateHistory, frameOrigin, frameOrientation );

    creating an ephemeris interpolated (with 6th order Lagrange interpolation) from the data in bodyStateHistory, which contains the Cartesian state (w.r.t.
-SSB; axes along J2000) for a given number of times (map keys).
+SSB; axes along J2000) for a given number of times (map keys, valid time range between first and last time in this map).

 .. class::  KeplerEphemerisSettings